2026 Interview Week

 We look forward to welcoming you to campus and showing you why Mississippi State University is not just a place to learn, but a place to belong, grow, and make an impact in the world of veterinary medicine.

-Take a Sneak Peek at Our Facilities
+Take a Sneak Peak at Our Facilities

 Discover MSU CVM: Your Interview Week Resource Hub